Colorado SB25-003 · In effect since August 1, 2026

 Rimfire firearms of .22 caliber or smaller are exempt — unless the firearm has a separate upper and lower receiver.
 A standard .22 plinker is fine; a .22 built on a separate-receiver platform may not be.

-Can I still buy from your website after August 1?
+Can I still buy from your website?

 Yes.
 We continue to list and ship these firearms nationwide to your FFL.
-Colorado buyers complete the new eligibility-card and course steps at the receiving dealer; out-of-state buyers are unaffected.
+Colorado buyers complete the eligibility-card and course steps at the receiving dealer; out-of-state buyers are unaffected.

-How long is the safety course good for?
+How long is everything good for?

 How much does all of this cost?